cypherpunk-academy/2064/en/072_2064_An albatros.md

 I was in danger."

 Lasse: "They have no chance against you.
-There are people in there who have to take care of their lives.
+There are people there who have to take care of their lives.
 "In the worst case, you'll lose a combat robot."

 Sigur: "Hej, these are people who work for a totalitarian regime, they have to reckon with something coming back as an answer to everything they do.